 In fact, if you use any one of our recommended payroll services, tax filing should be done automatically.
 We also recommend offering direct deposit, although some states have requirements limiting alternative payment methods which you can read about here.

 Regardless of your business, storing all these documents can become overwhelming.
-If you work with Gusto or Justworks, you can create a custom onboarding process for every new employee with all of these documents sent to them automatically for signing and completion.
+If you work with Zenefits, you can create an onboarding process for new employees and electronically send all documents for signing and completion.
 Better yet, you can see whether they did it or not.

 The next section is geared towards businesses in unique industries like health care, childcare, or finance and the new hire forms you might need based on your company size.

 There are some new employee forms that you may need to add onto your new hire paperwork depending on the size of your business, your industry or your specific-company needs.
 You can gather these before or during orientation or include them in your new hire checklist.

 - Background check results: Testing and background check results may be required in certain industries like education, health care and banking; if you do background checks, you should save the results in a secure location as the results can protect your business in case of a lawsuit claiming unfair hiring practices

 - Credit check results: Similar to a background check, if your industry requires credit checks or you request them, retain the results

 - Drug test: These can be industry specific like health care, transportation or optional

 - Health insurance enrollment forms: Once your employee population reaches 50 full-time employees (FTE), you’ll need to offer health care benefits; typically supplied by the benefits provider, completed by the employee and then stored within your system